 - Avoid taking aspirin

-After surgery, you should arrange for a friend or relative to collect you.
+After the abdominal wall reconstruction, you should arrange for a friend or relative to collect you.
 It’s also advised that you take time off work, typically around 2 weeks.

 What to Expect During an Abdominal Reconstruction

-Abdominal surgery is usually 2 to 3 hours long, but can be longer depending on the extent of the surgery you’re undergoing.
+The duration of abdominal wall reconstruction is usually 2 to 3 hours long but can be longer depending on the extent of the abdominal surgery you’re undergoing.
 The incision is typically made on the lower abdomen and the longer the incision, the more tissue that can be removed.
 The technique used depends on what exactly is required.
 Generally, the abdominal wall is tightened to better define the abdominal contour.